lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 ####How to inscease load speed?
 Input data stream is getting compressed before upload to S3.
 So not much could be done here.
-You may want to run it closer to source or target for better performance.
+You may want to run it closer to source or target endpoints for better performance.

-#### What are the other ways to move large amounts of data from Oracle to S3?
+#### What are the other ways to move large amounts of data from Oracle to Redshift?
-You can write a sqoop script that can be scheduled as an 'EMR Activity' under Data Pipeline.
+You can write a sqoop script that can be scheduled with Data Pipeline.

-#### Does it create temporary data file to facilitate data load to S3?
+#### Does it create temporary data file?
 No

 #### Can I log transfered data for analysis?